Toaplan Vol 1_header

 Toaplan CE_Truxton

 Take out all 8 asteroid bases across 5 massive stages using 3 upgradeable weapon styles to put an end to the Gidan’s invasion.
-Destroy each of their massive leaders including the mighty Dogurava.
+Destroy each of their massive leaders, including the mighty Dogurava.
 Released in 1988 to arcades as Tatsujin (タツジン), which translates to "master", it allows players to power up their ship with various power ups including the devastating Truxton Beam.

 Hellfire - Collector's Edition